victoroalvarez/mac-aware/README.md

 stow --target=$HOME src
 ```

-This command takes everything inside src/ directory and symlinks it to their corresponding locations on the my user's $HOME directory.
+This command takes everything inside src/ directory and symlinks it to their corresponding locations on my user's $HOME directory.

-### How to install these setup?
+### How to install this setup?
 From the project's root directory, type into your shell:

 ```bash